AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 - Created About.PDN used as source for About.BMP
   - has text of left side
-  - right side is left for controls
+  - right side is left blankish for controls
 - Used above PliersShaded.png (from pliers.CDR) to create Pliers layer
   - resized (IMage/Resize) PliersShaded.png from height 2100 to 180 pixels (best quality)
   - selected all and pasted into a new layer into About.PDN